peterekepeter/bitlab/README.md

 A look up table is treated as a function which maps short sequences of bits to another short sequence of bits.
 It is used to efficiently implement some functions inside a program.
 The efficiency is achieved by replacing multiple instructions with a single memory lookup.
-Unfortunately it can not be generalised for everything, but it is widely used for optimising at least a part of a function.
+Unfortunately it can not be generalized for everything, but it is widely used for optimising at least a part of a function.
 For example the x86 CISC instruction `fsin` uses a look up table inside the CPU to compute the sine of a floating point value. [should reference]

 The look up table is located in the computer memory.